jsstuff/xql/README.md

 UPDATE
 ------

-Update query is described by `qsql.core.UpdateQuery` node and wrapped by `qsql.UPDATE(...)`.
+Update query is described by `uql.core.UpdateQuery` node and wrapped by `uql.UPDATE(...)`.
 Please note that `UPDATE(...)` accepts parameters that can describe a target table and data to be updated.

-The `qsql.core.UpdateQuery` implements the following interface:
+The `uql.core.UpdateQuery` implements the following interface:

-qsql.core.UpdateQuery      | Description
+uql.core.UpdateQuery       | Description
 :------------------------- | :------------------------------------
 `.TABLE(table)`            | Specify a target `table`
 `.FROM(...)`               | Specify a `FROM` clause, uses the same syntax as `FROM()` defined by `SELECT` query